-Studio Malmö is a 22,000 m mixed-use harbour development located in central Malmö, a vibrant city in southern Sweden.
-The 14-storey building is designed to be an energyefficient building with a Pre-certified LEED Platinum, and accommodates an eclectic mix of offices, conference and event spaces, restaurants, cafés and retail outlets, in addition to a hotel and sky bar.
+Studio Malmö is a 22,000 m2 mixed-use harbour develop-ment located in central Malmö, a vibrant city in southern Sweden.
+The 14-storey building is designed to be an energy-efficient building with a Pre-certified LEED Platinum, and accommodates an eclectic mix of offices, conference and event spaces, restaurants, cafés and retail outlets, in addition to a hotel and sky bar.